 - Apply BITUTHENE® adhesive primer B2 LVC in dry weather above 25°F (-4°C).
 (See separate product information sheet.)

-Surfaces should be structurally sound and free of voids, spalled areas, loose aggregate and sharp protrusions.
+Surfaces must be structurally sound and free of voids, spalled areas, loose aggregate and sharp protrusions.
 Remove contaminants such as grease, oil and wax from exposed surfaces.
 Remove dust, dirt, loose stone and debris.
 Concrete must be properly cured (minimum 7-days for normal structural concrete and 14-days for lightweight structural concrete).
 For horizontal applications, double the above cure times of concrete if placed over non-vented decks.
 Certain conditions may require longer dry times, such as unusually wet weather or late removal of forms.

-On vertical applications if time is critical, BITUTHENE® adhesive primer B2 LVC may be used to allow priming and installation of membrane on damp surfaces or green concrete.
+On vertical applications if time is critical, BITUTHENE® Adhesive Primer B2 LVC may be used to allow priming and installation of membrane on damp surfaces or green concrete.
 Priming may begin in this case as soon as the concrete will maintain structural integrity.
 Use form release agents which will not transfer to the concrete.
 Remove forms as soon as possible from below horizontal slabs to prevent entrapment of excess moisture.
 Excess moisture may lead to blistering of the membrane.
 Cure concrete with clear, resin-based curing compounds which do not contain oil, wax or pigment.
-See Technical Letter 5 Curing Compounds and Form Release Agents.
+See Technical Letter #TL-0005 Curing Compounds and Form Release Agents.
 Except with BITUTHENE® Adhesive Primer B2 LVC, allow concrete to thoroughly dry following rain.
 Do not apply any products to frozen concrete.

 Repair defects such as spalled or poorly consolidated areas.
 Remove sharp protrusions and form match lines.
 For rough or uneven deck surfaces use BITUTHENE® Deck Prep as a repair and leveling agent.
 See Above Grade Waterproofing BITUTHENE® Deck Prep product information sheet for details.
 On masonry surfaces, apply a parge coat to rough concrete block and brick walls or trowel cut mortar joints flush to the face of the concrete blocks.